alexylon/graphql-chat/README.md

 # GraphQL Live Chat App
 A simple live GraphQL chat app built using React, Node, Apollo Server/Client and TypeGraphQL.
+There is an option to use Rust async-graphql running on warp server.

 ## To Run
 ### Server
 - Run `npm i` to install deps
 - Run `npm run watch` to compile TS files
-- In another terminal, run `npm run dev` to run the server
+- In another terminal, run `npm run dev` to start the server
 - Visit `localhost:9000/graphql` to view GraphQL Playground

 ### Client